terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

 # TerminusDB v10.1.0: The Mule

-We have recently release TerminusDB v10.1 which we have labelled The Mule.
+We have recently released TerminusDB v10.1 which we have labelled The Mule.
 We have added a number of technical features, and performance enhancements, but most of these are all pieces on the way to realising our broader vision.

 Our aim is to create a distributed database for knowledge graphs.
-One in which you can incrementally grow segments of the graph (data products) over many nodes creating individual high quality products that are linked at the boundaries (in a manner not entirely unlike how object code linking works) and can be shared between the nodes.
+One in which you can incrementally grow segments of the graph (data products) over many nodes creating individual high-quality products that are linked at the boundaries (in a manner not entirely unlike how object code linking works) and can be shared between the nodes.
 We want a truly distributed, multi-party, scalable knowledge graph